interlock-studios/creva-backend/README.md

 **⚠️ Proprietary Software Notice**

 This software is proprietary and confidential.
 All rights reserved.
-This codebase contains trade secrets and proprietary technology for AI-powered video analysis.
+This codebase contains trade secrets and proprietary technology for AI-powered content analysis.
 Unauthorized copying, distribution, or reverse engineering is prohibited.